cadlaburch/BurchThesis_GOADietModels/README.md

 ### Alaska_Foodwebs
-Eventually this read me will be used to help locate files within the Repo
+Eventually this read me will be used to help locate files within the Repo edit

 ###DATA BIOGRAPHY
 Your Name: Catalina Burch